planetarium/mcp-agent8/README.md

 # MCP Server for Agent8

 A server implementing the Model Context Protocol (MCP) to support Agent8 SDK development.
-Developed with TypeScript and pnpm, supporting stdio and SSE transports.
+Developed with TypeScript and pnpm, supporting stdio, SSE, and streamable-http transports.

 ## Features